-The Treasury Board expects the successful bidder to deliver copies of such Final Official Statement to persons to whom such bidder initially sells the 2009E-1 Bonds, the Municipal Securities Rulemaking Board ("MSRB") and the nationally recognized municipal securities information repositories ("NRMSIRs").
-The successful bidder will be required to acknowledge receipt of such Final Official Statement, to certify that it has made delivery of the Final Official Statement to the MSRB and such repositories, to acknowledge that the Commonwealth expects the successful bidder to deliver copies of such Final Official Statement to persons to whom such bidder initially sells the 2009E-1 Bonds and to certify that the 2009E-1 Bonds will only be offered pursuant to the Final Official Statement and only in states where the offer is legal.
+The Authority expects the successful bidder to deliver copies of the final Official Statement to persons to whom such bidder initially sells the bonds and the Municipal Securities Rulemaking Board (the "MSRB").
+The successful bidder will be required to acknowledge receipt of such final Official Statement, to certify that it has made delivery of the final Official Statement to such repositories, to acknowledge that the Authority expects the successful bidder to deliver copies of such final Official Statement to persons to whom such bidder initially sells the bonds and to certify that the bonds will only be offered pursuant to the final Official Statement and only in states where the offer is legal.